Stephen-J-Whitaker/memory-game/README.md

       The layout is responsive and all elements resize in order to fit the screen on which they are displayed.
 The game is generally not compatible with landscape mobile devices with a small height and in these cases a modal requesting that the device be turned portrait is displayed.

   - ### Typography
-    A limited set of fonts was used for the site in an attempt to ensure that the site retained a coherent feel where none of the sections looked out of place contributing to the user's enjoyment of the site.
+    To contribute to the user's enjoyment of the site, a limited set of fonts was used for the site in an attempt to ensure that the site retained a coherent feel where none of the sections looked out of place.

     - Logo